metal-crow/Dark-Souls-1-Overhaul/README.md

 * Bug fix for invisible attacks after backstabs

-* Dead Angles and Ghost Hits are back
+* Dead Angles and Ghost Hits are back, and made slighly more consistent

 * Equipment can again be changed while in any animation